istio/istio.io/content/docs/tasks/telemetry/distributed-tracing-lightstep/index.md

 Two spans in the trace represent every RPC.
-For example, the call from `productpage` to `reviews` starts with the span labeled with the `reviews.default.svc.cluster.local:9080/*` operation and the `productpage.default: proxy client` service, which represents the client-side span of the call.
+For example, the call from `productpage` to `reviews` starts with the span labeled with the `reviews.default.svc.cluster.local:9080/*` operation and the `productpage.default: proxy client` service.
+This service represents the client-side span of the call.
 The screenshot shows that the call took 15.30 ms. The second span is labeled with the `reviews.default.svc.cluster.local:9080/*` operation and the `reviews.default: proxy server` service.
 The second span is a child of the first span and represents the server-side span of the call.
 The screenshot shows that the call took 14.60 ms.